-Having included “Setters’ Corner” features in more than 60 Azed blogs, I decided to create a page containing information about many aspects of cryptic puzzles, grouped by topic.
+Having included “Setters’ Corner” features in more than 150 Azed blogs, I decided to create a page containing information about many aspects of cryptic puzzles, grouped by topic.
 Although this page is aimed primarily at setters, I hope that many of the topics will also be of interest to solvers.
-I will continue to add new topics and notes to existing topics as they occur to me, and I welcome suggestions for content which you would like to see on the page.
+I will continue to add new topics, and notes to existing topics, as they occur to me, and I welcome suggestions for content which you would like to see on the page.
 I have also set up a linked page where readers can ask questions regarding any aspect of grid construction or clue writing; should it seem that the answer is likely to be of general interest, I will add it to the collection here.

 Clicking on a topic below will take you to the relevant section.
 Click on a summary to expand the details, click again to collapse them.